Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/index.md

 Starting with {{site.ee_product_name}} 3.5.0.2, Docker container images are signed, and can be verified using `cosign` with signatures published to a Docker Hub repository.
 Read the [Verify signatures for Signed Kong Images](/gateway/{{ page.release }}/kong-enterprise/signed-images/) documentation to learn more.
 {% endif_version %}

+{% if_version gte:3.6.x %}

+## Docker container image build provenance

+Starting with {{site.ee_product_name}} 3.6.0.0, Build provenance for docker container images is produced, and can be verified using `cosign` / `slsa-verifier` with attestations published to a Docker Hub repository.
+Read the [Verify Build Provenance for Signed Kong Images](/gateway/{{ page.release }}/kong-enterprise/provenance-verification/) documentation to learn more.

+{% endif_version %}

 ## More information

 See [Plugin Compatibility](/hub/plugins/compatibility/) for more information about Enterprise-only plugins.